Applying to Camp:

 We strive for gender and age balance at all the camps and the Directors reserve the right to deny acceptance to any applicant.

 Please see our acceptance policy on the Session Info page for more information.

-YES!
-We have online registration.
-Once you create an account, you will be able to use it again and again, to log in and update your information, and submit your credit card number for payment.
+Use our online registration system.
+Once you create an account, you will be able to use it again and again, to log in and update your information, fill out medical information and make payments.

 Paying for Camp